mvsde/website/content/site/games.md

 ---

 I own this ginormous video game collection I rarely touch.
-Which is commonly known as the _Great Pile of Shame_™.
+Which is commonly known as the _Great Pile of Shame™_.

 But if you ever wondered how large my pile really is, here you go: